Mstackh/personal-website/content/home/projects.md

       tag: Parental Disability Pathways to Adult Mental Health
     - name: Perceptions of Environment
       tag: Perceptions of Environment
-    - name: COVID-19: GBA on Isolation and Social Integration
+    - name: GBA on Social Isolation and Integration During COVID-19
-      tag: COVID-19: GBA on Isolation and Social Integration
+      tag: GBA on Social Isolation and Integration During COVID-19

 design:
   # Choose how many columns the section has.
 Valid values: '1' or '2'.